 Sadly, prescriptions for anti-biotics are written with no idea or intention of repairing the damage they are going to cause.
-Fecal transplants are becoming one of the best medical options to remedy the havoc wreaked by a course of anti-biotics.
+Some of the new antibiotics are very dangerous, such as fluoroquinolones.

-Fecal transplants!
+Faecal transplants!
 Imagine what they’d say on television if a naturopath came up with the idea!